 - 3.1 Seniority shall consist of length of continuous service with the Employer; provided, however no employee shall have seniority established prior to the completion of six (6) months of probationary employment with the Employer.
 The Employer shall establish the pay rate for employees during their probationary period.
 Part-time employees shall accrue seniority on a pro rata basis. - 3.2 Seniority shall not be lost because of absence due to illness, authorized leave of absence, or temporary lay-off of not more than sixty (60) days.
 A seniority list shall be posted in a conspicuous place by the Employer on or about January 1 of each year.
 Any objections as to the seniority list as posted shall be reported to the City Administrator within ten (10) days, or the list shall be deemed to be approved. - 3.3 Promotion to a higher job classification shall be by ability and qualifications.
-Where ability and qualifications are equal, seniority shall prevail. - 3.3.1 When a vacancy or new position is created, a notice of such vacancy of the new position shall be posted on a bulletin board for a period of five (5) working days. - 3.4 Layoffs Should it become necessary to reduce the work force, layoff shall be determined by seniority as long as the remaining employees' ability, qualifications and certifications are consistent
+Where ability and qualifications are equal, seniority shall prevail. - 3.3.1 When a vacancy or new position is created within the bargaining unit, a notice of such vacancy of the new position shall be concurrently emailed to existing bargaining unit members and posted on a bulletin board for a period of five (5) working days. - 3.4 Layoffs Should it become necessary to reduce the work force, layoff shall be determined by seniority as long as the remaining employees' ability, qualifications and certifications are consistent